Universal thermodynamic topological classes of black holes in perfect fluid dark matter background: Reissner–Nordström black hole in dark matter background

 \section{Reissner–Nordström black hole in dark matter background}

-Now we focus on understanding the importance of the electric charge concerning the topological numbers of thermodynamics.
-To find the spacetime geometry, one can start from the action for the gravity theory minimally coupled with gauge field in PFDM reAdS as \cite{Das:2020yxw}
+Now we investigate the impact of the electric charge in the topological numbers of thermodynamics.
+To find the spacetime geometry, one can proceed using the action for the gravity theory minimally coupled with gauge field in PFDM, which is read as \cite{Das:2020yxw}

 In the last equation $g$ = det($g_{ab}$) is the determinant of the metric tensor, $R$ is the Ricci scalar, further $G$ is Newton's gravitational constant, $F_{\mu \nu}= \nabla_\mu A_\nu -\nabla_\nu A_\mu$ is electromagnetic field tensor and $\mathcal{L}_{DM}$ is the Lagrangian density for PFDM.
 Upon using the variation for the action principle, one can obtain the Einstein field equations \cite{Das:2020yxw}